 Back pain can be hugely disabling affecting both daily routine and sleep especially amongst older adults.
-Thus, on top of the usual age-related changes in sleep (we tend to get less sleep as we get older), interruptions to sleep from lower back and neck pain can often be the tipping point into long term insomnia.
+Given that our quality and quantity of sleep tends to reduce as we get older, interruptions to sleep from lower back and neck pain can often be the tipping point into long term insomnia.

 Top ten tips

 Here are my top ten tips on what to do if you suffer from back pain at night, and it’s keeping you awake, and thus affecting your sleep.

 Even if it feels like you are complaining about nothing, get medical help and support.
 Your Gp will be able to tell you if it is a serious back issue or not.
 This alone will help you manage the pain as you will know what is going on rather than ‘wondering’ what the cause is.
 Even better visit an osteopath, if you can afford it.
 Osteopaths specialise in treating lower backs and during the initial consultation can usually instantly provide treatment.